-Year / Semester WINTER SEMESTER Teacher's Name An academic position vacancy has been announced to meet the teaching needs of this field ECTS 8 Lectures / wee ek 2 X 1,5 AN HOUR Laboratories week / 1 Course Purpose and Objectives skills, contair process engi necessary to ning a careful b neering and au lend o itomat tive so of mechanica tion, and 2) g olutions and roaden a range o al engineering, m gain the advance systems in the l anufacturing, d knowledge Learning Outcomes 0 standing of the and production for different will also be manufacturin They will be able to identify and review appropriate manufacturing systems for different production requirements and analyse their performance.
+Year / Semester WINTER SEMESTER Teacher's Name An academic needs of this position vaca ancy h as been ann ounced to meet th ne teaching ECTS 8 Lectures / we eek 2 X 1,5 AN HOUR Laboratories / week 1 Course Purpose and Objectives The purpose of this course is to 1) extend and broaden a range of engineering skills, containing a careful blend of mechanical engineering, manufacturing, process engineering and automation, and 2) gain the advanced knowledge necessary to devise innovative solutions and systems in the broad field of manufacturing process automation.
+Learning Outcomes The students modern man s will develop ufacturing tecl a tho nnique brough under s, automation standing of the p and production pr rinciples of ocesses.
+They will be able to identify and review appropriate manufacturing systems for different production requirements and analyse their performance.
 They will also be able to understand appropriate technology, quality tools and manufacturing methodology to design, re-design and continuously improve manufacturing operations.
-Prerequisites NO Requi red NO Course Content spectrum of automation.
-T fluids and m context of ar processes.
-I comparative welding, cast composite ma as rapid proto well as on ad Simulation to optimize the explored thro for automatio experiment in labelling robo The course involves an in-depth study of the physical dynamics in the wider spectrum of manufacturing processes, assessing their potential for automation.
+Prerequisites NO Requ ired NO Course Content The course involves an in-depth study of the physical dynamics in the wider spectrum of manufacturing processes, assessing their potential for automation.
 The course reviews the classical background in thermodynamics, fluids and mechanics together with dynamic systems and controls, in the context of analysis and design for automation of individual manufacturing processes.
 It also involves modelling and control issues examined in comparative studies of metal cutting, forming, bulk deformation, joining, welding, casting, and sintering in processing of ceramic, semiconductor and composite material processing.
 Emphasis is given on new technologies such as rapid prototyping, microelectronics fabrication and nano-manufacturing, as well as on advanced, nonlinear, adaptive and multivariable control algorithms.
 Simulation tools (Matlab/Simulink) are taught to allow students assess and optimize the performance of processing systems.
 Research directions are explored through taxonomy of manufacturing processes, suggesting redesign for automation.
 Students integrate and demonstrate control of a process experiment in the laboratory, such as part inspection station, automated bottle labelling robotic cell, thermal control of welding with infrared feedback, or automated assembly with machine vision.
-They also undertake the complete, real-world design of an automated plant such as a bakery.
-Teaching Methodology Lectures 3 h week ours per week / Tuto rials or labor atory exercises 1 hour per Class and lat oratory lecture s; pov vder point pr esentations There is continuous communication with the instructor and active participation of the students in the class. the course to the students, w vhich i includes all i uctor hands in th nformation about , the evaluation a the materials
+They also undertake the complete, Teaching Methodology Lectures 3 he week ours per week . / Tuto rials or labora atory exercises 1 h our per Class and lab oratory lectur es; po\ wder point pre esentations There is conti of the student nuous commu ts in the class inicatic on with the ins tructor and active p articipation During the first the course to covered by the hours. st week of the the students, ne course, the e seme which learni ster the instru includes all ir ng outcomes, uctor hands in the iformation about th the evaluation and Syllabus of the materials d the office